OwenCochell/cursepy/docs/source/basic/collection.rst

 Just know that most features defined here will be present in all CC instances.

-CC is a critical high level component of capy, and will be used extensively!
+CC is a critical high level component of cursepy, and will be used extensively!

 Creating a CurseClient
 ======================